facebookresearch/hydra/website/docs/advanced/command_line_syntax.md

 **IMPORTANT** You may need to quote your choice sweep in the shell

 ## Working with your shell
-All interprets command line inputs and may what is passed to the process.
+All shells interprets command line inputs and may change what is passed to the process.
 A good way to determine what the shell is doing to your command is to `echo` it.
 ```shell script
 # bash output